csedo/hsapi/README.md

 We provide two output formats: JSON and XML.
 To change the output format, use the `setOutputFormat` method.
-You can disable the output format by using the `setOutputFormat` method with an empty string.

 ```php
 $request->setOutputFormat('json'); // or 'xml', default is 'json'
 ```